ruthgrace/ruth_unifrac_workshop/README.md

 The `tongue_tongue_script.r` includes the following optimizations/changes.

-* filters out all operational taxonomic units (OTUs) which are not at least 1% abundant in at least 1 sample (otherwise there are thousands and thousands of OTUs)
+* Filters out all operational taxonomic units (OTUs) which are not at least 1% abundant in at least 1 sample (otherwise there are thousands and thousands of OTUs)
- * also removes the removed OTUs from the phylogenetic tree
+ * Also removes the removed OTUs from the phylogenetic tree
 * Calculates all the distance matrices (with the exception of Unweighted UniFrac, which is done separately as it requires rarefied data) using this command:
 ```
 all_distance_matrices <- getDistanceMatrix(otu.tab,tree,method="all",verbose=TRUE)